CCKJon/cookbook/frontend/JOURNAL.md

 - create a sorting function for comments
 - to create a favorites list, a button to add a recipe to a favorites list needs to be created.
 - ask chatgpt how to hide the scrollbar
+- create function to remove items from favorites list
+-

 Possible features to add: